.jpeg)

 Staff Psychiatrist

-Dr. Jessica Grimes is a board-eligible child and adolescent and adult psychiatrist.
-She is originally from Sylva, NC.
-She earned a bachelor's degree in religion and minored in biology at The University of the South in Sewanee, TN.
-She graduated cum laude and was inducted into the order of the gownsmen, an honor society.
-She earned her doctorate from the West Virginia School of Osteopathic Medicine in Lewisburg, WV.
-Dr. Grimes completed a traditional rotating internship through WVSOM at Our Lady of Bellefonte Hospital in Ashland, KY and completed residency training in psychiatry at Lake Erie College of Osteopathic Medicine in Erie, Pennsylvania.
-While in residency, she earned a master's degree in medical education from LECOM.
-She completed a fellowship in child and adolescent psychiatry at the University of South Carolina School of Medicine, Greenville.
-During her second year of fellowship at USC-Greenville, she received the "Child & Adolescent Psychiatry Fellow of the Year� award.
+I earned a bachelor's degree in religion and minored in biology at The University of the South in Sewanee, TN, graduating cum laude and being inducted into the Order of the Gownsmen, an honor society.
+I earned my doctorate from the West Virginia School of Osteopathic Medicine in Lewisburg, WV.
+I completed a traditional rotating internship through WVSOM at Our Lady of Bellefonte Hospital in Ashland, KY, and completed residency training in psychiatry at Lake Erie College of Osteopathic Medicine in Erie, Pennsylvania.
+While in residency, I earned a master's degree in medical education from LECOM.
+I completed a fellowship in child and adolescent psychiatry at the University of South Carolina School of Medicine, Greenville.
+During my second year of fellowship at USC-Greenville, I received the "Child & Adolescent Psychiatry Fellow of the Year" award.

 Staff Psychiatrist